PresearchOfficial/presearch-packages/packages/sports/README.md

 # Load data

 To load static data from the sports API we must run with node the script loadData.js.
 The script will create two files: teams.json and leagues.json.
-The array present in the file (*leaguesIdArray*) represents the ids of the leagues to import.
+The array present in the file (*leaguesIdArray*) represents the ids of the leagues to import and we can use the file allLeagues.json to search there more ids to include.
 The two json files will be used in the package trigger function, avoiding that every search calls the sports API.
 We must add the API key In the script file.

 # Next steps